-- Constitutionally Established Departments, two point seven percent, 2.7% - Governor's Group, eleven point five percent, 11.5% - Premier's Office, ten percent, 10% - Ministry of Finance, thirteen point four percent, 13.4% - Ministry of Natural Resources, Labour and Immigration, two point seven percent, 2.7% - Ministry of Education, Culture, Youth Affairs, Fisheries and Agriculture, fifteen point four percent, 15.4% - Ministry of Health and Social Development, twenty point nine percent, 20.9% - Ministry of Transportation, Works and Utilities, fourteen point six percent, 14.6% - Pensions, Public Debt & Funds Contributions, eight point seven percent, 8.7%
+- Constitutionally Established Departments, two point seven percent, 2.7% - Governor's Group, eleven point five percent, 11.5% - Premier's Office, ten percent, 10% - Ministry of Finance, thirteen point four percent, 13.4% - Ministry of Natural Resources, Labour and Immigration, two point seven percent, 2.7% - Ministry of Education, Culture, Youth Affairs, Fisheries and Agriculture, fifteen point four percent, 15.4%

+- Ministry of Health and Social Development, twenty point nine percent, 20.9% - Ministry of Transportation, Works and Utilities, fourteen point six percent, 14.6% - Pensions, Public Debt & Funds Contributions, eight point seven percent, 8.7%

-As you will notice, Mr. Speaker, the bulk of expenditure will be on education and health, two of the most crucial areas in guaranteeing the empowerment of our people.
+As you will notice Mr. Speaker, the bulk of expenditure will be on education and health - two of the most crucial areas in guaranteeing the empowerment of our people.

-Mr. Speaker, in 2019 we estimate development expenditure to be seventy three point four million dollars (\$73.4m).
-This amount comprises of ten point six million dollars (\$10.6m) in capital acquisitions and sixty two point seven million dollars (\$62.7m) in infrastructure development across the Territory.
+Mr. Speaker, in 2019 we estimate development expenditure to be 73.4 million dollars.
+This amount comprises of 10.6 million in capital acquisitions, and 62.7 million in infrastructure development across the Territory.

-In the Ministry of Education, Culture, Youth Affairs, Fisheries and Agriculture, twelve million, nine hundred and sixty-two thousand, five hundred dollars (\$12,962,500), or sixteen point seven percent (16.7%) of the Development vote has been allocated to, but not limited to:
+• In the Ministry of Education, Culture, Youth Affairs, Fisheries and Agriculture, twelve million, nine hundred and sixty-two thousand, five hundred dollars (\$12,962,500), or sixteen point seven percent (16.7%) of the Development vote has been allocated to; but not limited to: